Md-Khid/ANN_Classification_Prediction/README.md

 4. loan_grade_A: This predictor indicates that the loan's grade particularly grade A, exerts a substantial influence on its default status.
 Loans graded A are typically offered to borrowers with high creditworthiness implying a lower likelihood of default.
 5. loan_int_rate: The interest rate attached to the loan also emerges as a noteworthy predictor.
 Higher interest rates may render the loan more challenging to repay.
 Thereby, potentially elevating the likelihood of default.

+### Discussion & Concluding Remarks
+Artificial Neural Networks (ANNs) offer a promising avenue for transforming credit risk assessment within the banking sector.
+However, it's crucial to recognise the vital role of human insight when analysing data.
+Even with advanced algorithms like ANNs, certain aspects of risk analysis rely on human judgment and intuition.
+Take for example, the essential task of outlier detection during data preprocessing.
+This critical step requires careful consideration and input from banking experts.
+Mishandling outliers could distort results and potentially obscure valuable insights.

+Additionally, improving the model's effectiveness involves integrating economic indicators into the datasets.
+This task demands a deep comprehension of financial markets, a knowledge that seasoned experts possess.
+While ANNs excel at processing large volumes of data, they often lack the contextual understanding needed to interpret variables accurately within the dynamic landscape of economic indicators.
+Therefore, the input and insights of human analysts are crucial in ensuring the meaningful interpretation and prediction of the model.